Danicodes/6-express-react/readme.md

 ReactDOM.render(<App />, document.querySelector("#root"));
 ``` -->

-Create a hooks directory in src, move the custom hook with the changes below into it, and export it.
+In the hooks directory, copy the custom hook below :

 ```js
 import React from "react";